 Section 37.1 Duration.
-The provisions of this Contract are effective January 1, 2022 except where otherwise indicated, and remain in full force and effect through December 31, 2024.
+The provisions of this Contract are effective January 1, 2022, except where otherwise indicated, and remain in full force and effect through December 31, 2024.

-Section 37.2 Successor Contract.
-This Contract shall remain in full force and effect until a successor Agreement is reached by the parties or a final settlement award is reached through the use of Ohio Revised Code Section 4117.14.
+Section 37.2 Successor Contract This Contract shall remain in full force and effect until a successor Agreement is reached by the parties or a final settlement award is reached through the use of Ohio Revised Code Section 4117.14.

 Section 37.3 Understanding.
 The parties recognize that this Contract represents the full agreement between the parties for this term of bargaining.
-This recognition in no way is meant to interfere with or limit any other rights to bargain that may be awarded to either party by any section of Chapter 4117 of the Ohio Revised Code.
+This recognition in no way is meant to interfere with or limit any other rights to bargain that may be awarded to either party by any section of Chapter 4117 of the Ohio Revised Code, except that 4117.14(G)(11) shall not apply.